Here we present details of some of the works that we performed in preparation for the Atlantic crossing from the Caribbean to Europe.

 - Coolant level

-- Cooling seawater filter
+- Cooling seawater strainer

 - VHF check: we usually hear other people talking over the VHF loud and clear so the important thing that we wanted to confirm was that we could also be heard loud and clear.

-- Tension of the rigging
+- Adjustment of the tension of the rigging